LappleApple/awesome-leading-and-managing/Media-Blogs-Newsletters-Podcasts.md

 - [Retrospective.co](https://retrospective.co/) - by Anonymous.
 A strategy guide for tech managers, with articles on culture, leadership, mentoring and more.

+- [CTO Craft Blog](https://ctocraft.com/blog) - engineering leadership, culture, delivery and process deep dives, spotlights and interviews with successful engineering leaders from around the world.

 ### Misc.

 - [ConferenceList](https://conferencelist.io/) - by Cezar Floroiu.
 A list of conferences around the world.
 Get out there and make your voice heard.

 ### Newsletters

+- [Tech Manager Weekly](https://techmanagerweekly.com) - by [CTO Craft](https://ctocraft.com), two emails per week: on Mondays, a curated list of the best finds from the world of engineering leadership, and on Thursdays a deep dive on a specific topic.

 - [Engineering Impact](https://www.gitprime.com/engineering-impact/) - by GitPrime.
 A weekly email covering trends in engineering leadership, productivity, culture, and scaling development teams.